Using Warrant with Next.js

 Client-side Authorization

 The Warrant React SDK allows you to securely add authorization & access control checks in pages and components to show/hide content that requires privileged access.
-To configure the SDK, you need to wrap your application in the WarrantProvider
+To configure the SDK, you must wrap your application in the WarrantProvider

 Create an Allowed Origin